cjohansen/portfolio/README.md

   [:h1 (:title @store)])
 ```

-As you can see - if you pass an atom as `:param`, an atom is what is passed to
+As you can see - if you pass an atom as `:params`, an atom is what is passed to
 your component function.
 If you just want a map, that can also benefit from this
 indirection, because it allows you to programmatically access component data.
 The uses for this are countless, some suggestions include: